-To reflect these investments and the incremental cost of clearing shipments, beginning Jan 4, 2021 we will be increasing transportation rates for shipments from EU to UK, and UK to EU.
+To reflect these investments and the incremental cost of clearing shipments, beginning Jan 4, 2021 we will be increasing transportation rates for shipments from UK to EU, and EU to UK.
 Our customers will be informed about their new 2021 shipping rates as part of our general rate increase communications, from Nov 17, 2020.